Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: The directional regressions and ellipsoids

 \subsection{Acknowledgements}

 We are grateful to Maxim Arnold for indicating the reference \cite{Ga} and for interesting discussions.
 We are also grateful to Pankaj Choudhary, Sam Efromovich, and Frank Konietschke for interesting discussions.
+We also express our sincere gratitude to the referees and editors for their very helpful and constructive remarks and suggestions.

 This research has been partially supported by Mathematical Institute of the Serbian Academy of Sciences and Arts, the Science Fund of Serbia grant Integrability and Extremal Problems in Mechanics, Geometry and Combinatorics, MEGIC, Grant No. 7744592 and the Ministry for Education, Science, and Technological Development of Serbia and the Simons Foundation grant no. 854861.